 - 6 - 7 cups (1.4 - 1.7 L) broth (for vegetarian soup, use vegetable broth)

-- one 15 ounce (425 g) can pumpkin purée
+- one 15-ounce (425 g) can pumpkin purée

-- 1 cup (237 ml) heavy cream
+- 1 cup (237 ml) heavy cream (can sub full-fat coconut milk)

 Instructions

 - Heat the 3 tablespoons oil in a large pot set over medium high heat.
-When the oil is hot, add the chopped onion and celery to the pot.
+When the oil is hot, add the chopped onion to the pot.
 Cook for 4 - 5 minutes, stirring frequently, or until the onion is softened and just starting to brown around the edges.

 - Turn off the stove and move the pot from the hot burner.
 Pour in the heavy cream.
 Blend the soup directly in the pot using an immersion blender until smooth.
 (See note 2.)